jacksund/simmate/docs/full_guides/database/custom_tables.md

 ----------------------------------------------------------------------

-## Updating a column
+## Column Updating

 To modify a row, you can load it from your database, update the column, and then resave.
-Note, there are may more ways to do this, so consult the Django documentation for advanced usage.
+Note, there are many more ways to do this, so consult the Django documentation for advanced usage.

 ``` python